OpenChargingCloud/DynamicQRCodes/README.md

 This project provides reference implementations for generating **Dynamic QR-Codes** for secure payments at charging stations under the *EU Alternative Fuels Infrastructure Regulation (AFIR)*.
 This approach will also be part of the upcoming *Open Charge Point Protocol (OCPP) v2.1*.
+Members of the *Open Charge Alliance* can already review the adoption of this proposal in *OCPP v2.1 Draft3 v0.53*.

 ## Goals

+- We aim to have as many parties as possible agree that these reference implementations are correct interpretations of the Dynamic QR-Codes OCPP v2.1 specification and intentions.
-- Provide a reference implementation
+- Provide a collection reference implementations in different programming languages.
 - Provide an extensive set of test-cases to ensure correctness.
-- Collect feedback from the community

-  We aim to have as many parties as possible agree that this reference implementation is a correct interpretation of the Dynamic QR-Codes OCPP v2.1 specification and intentions.

-  We welcome community contributions to this project.
-We aim to make it easy for people, familiar with OCPP, to provide new test cases.

 - Provide the software as *Free Open Source* so others can freely use, test and extend it.
+We aim to make it as easy as possible for people, familiar with OCPP, to provide new and extended test cases.
+- Collect feedback from the community.

-- Expose the software functionality [online](https://tools.tandemdrive.com/)
+- Expose the software functionality [online](https://open.charging.cloud)
-  to make it even easier for people to do calculations with the tariff software.
+  to make it even easier for people to test their implementations.

 ## Contributing